 The staff must have knowledge of environmental issues.
 Both companies and staff must comply with current and future legislation.

 Opportunities for certification and further development in the environmental field must be considered.

-The Swedish Laundry Association's business policy includes environment, quality, work environment and CSR.
+The Swedish Textile Service Association's business policy includes environment, quality, work environment and CSR.